Medical calligraphy meets science communication in left-handed psychiatrist’s lifelong pursuit of readability.

-He specialises in clinical work and advocacy for mental health in men, women and children around pregnancy and early family life.
+For a decade Matthew has specialised in clinical work and advocacy for mental health in men, women and children around pregnancy and early family life.

-His written and visual media work includes commissioned articles for clinical and research journals, and contributions for major websites, radio and television.
+Matthew’s written and visual media work includes commissioned articles for clinical and research journals, and contributions for major websites, radio and television.

 1. Blog content represents Dr Roberts’ individual opinions only rather than representing any of the organisations for which he works or to which he belongs.

 2. Content is not intended as medical advice.